LangLazy/twentytwopointfive/README.md

-# twentytwopointfive
-A simplistic stock screener
+A very simplistic stock screener.